Nicmatt-15/Online-OH-Queue-Backend/README.md

 ## Things for Future
 1. Implement environment variable for better safety
+2. Implement session for logged in user that can expire

 ## Note
 1. If node immediately terminates after being started: